 On January 29, 2008, electronics behemoth LG Electronics filed to protect the trademark FaceFon in relation to “telephones; videophones; cellular telephones; wireless local loop telephones; telephone handsets; computer telephony software (enables telephone activities to be performed through a computer); computer terminals”.

 LG filed for the FaceFon trademark way back in 1999.
-But a quick search indicates that LG never publicly acknowledged any products or services using the name.
+But a quick indicates that LG never publicly acknowledged any products or services using the name.

 While LG-Nortel has developed a range of IP phones and videophones, as well as computer and VoIP (voice over IP) hardware, no mention of the FaceFon brand appears anywhere.